voiceittech/VoiceIt2-IosSDK/README.md

 #### Voicprint Phrases

-Make sure you review your Voiceprint Phrases by navigating to: https://dashboard.voiceit.io/phrase_manager/request_new_phrase in order to know what to pass for voicePrintPhrase parameter
+Make sure you review your Voiceprint Phrases by navigating to <a href="https://dashboard.voiceit.io/phrase_manager/phrase_list" target="_blank">Dashboard</a> in order to know what to pass for voicePrintPhrase parameter.

 ## Strings and Prompts